 If you choose to mix their foods be sure to change the portions accordingly so that they are not being overfed.
-Cats only require roughly 460 calories per day (assuming they are at a healthy weight of about 8 pounds).
+As far as feline nutrition goes, they only require roughly 460 calories per day (assuming they are at a healthy weight of about 8 pounds).
 Meaning, each meal should only contain about 230 cat calories each.

 Calorie counts vary from one brand of cat food from the next, especially when looking between wet and dry food.
 Sometimes you can find the cat calorie counts on the packaging for the food, but not always.
 You could always reference the brand’s website for further calorie information.

 On average, dry cat food calories tend to range from 350-500 calories for one cup of food.
 Wet food, on the other hand, tends to range between 120-190 calories per 5.5 ounces of wet food.
 If you have trouble finding exactly calorie counts on the foods that you buy for your cat, you can use these numbers to form a rough estimate so that you are not overfeeding your cat at each meal.